innocentemutabazi/CoAchallenge/README.md

 ## How to Run the Coding Challenges

 1. **Requirements**:
-    - Node.js v22
+    - Node.js v22 (You can download it from [Node.js official website](https://nodejs.org/en/download/package-manager/current) if you haven't already.)

 2. ### **Array Manipulation**:
     - **Problem Statement**: Given an array of integers and a target sum, determine if there exists a contiguous subarray within the array that sums up to the target.
 Return true if such a subarray exists, otherwise, return false.

     - **Approach**:
-    To solve this challenge I used a technique called the sliding window technique where by I had to:
+    To solve this challenge I used a technique called the sliding window technique where I had to:
         - Start with two pointers: `left` and `right` at the beginning of the array.
         - Keep a running sum by adding elements as we move the `right` pointer.
         - Adjust the sum by moving the `left` pointer if the sum is too big.